-On July 12th, 1917 in Bisbee, Arizona, over a thousand striking copper miners were rounded up at gun-point, herded into boxcars, and taken two hundreds miles into the desert.
+On July 12th, 1917 in Bisbee, Arizona, over a thousand striking copper miners–along with regular townsfolk like restaurant owners, carpenters, and exactly one lawyer–were rounded up at gun-point, herded into boxcars, and taken two hundreds miles into the desert.
 A new movie, Bisbee ’17, opening next month, tells the story anew.

-The miners were left out in the desert to fend for themselves.
+The miners were left out in the desert to fend for themselves, until a nearby army camp rescued them.
 Few of them ever returned to Bisbee.
 Most of these miners were Mexican and Eastern European immigrants, others were Mexican-Americans.
 Although not strictly a deportation, since they weren’t sent across any national border, the action became known as the Bisbee Deportation.

 Historian Katherine Benton-Cohen writes that this event has been looked at through many lenses, but she argues that it wasn’t “about labor relations or race or gender: it was about all of them.”